One Email a Month.

 Benefits of Using DropInBlog to Create Multiple Blogs on One WordPress Website

 DropInBlog is a user-friendly blogging app that doesn’t require a complex setup.
-By following the 3 steps outlined above, you can easily add a second blog to your WordPress site.
+In just a few easy steps, you can add a second blog to your WordPress site.

-With DropInBlog’s unified login feature, you can access multiple blogs via a single login.
+With DropInBlog’s unified login feature, you can access multiple blogs via a single login – just like you’d do with Multisite, only without the complicated setup.

 Each blog you create can be customized individually with its own users, categories, and design settings.